Mark Z. Danielewski: The Familiar

-According to Danielewski's comments before his reading/performance of "Parable #8: Z is for Zoo," he began work on The Familiar in 2006, he was finishing Only Revolutions.
+According to Danielewski's comments before his reading/performance of "Parable #8: Z is for Zoo," he began work on The Familiar in 2006, while he was finishing Only Revolutions.
 It was originally supposed to be a 27-volume project.
 On September 15, 2010, Danielewski announced the work on his message board: "Later this month publishers will receive the first 5 volumes of Mark Z. Danielewski's 27 volume project entitled The Familiar.
 The story concerns a 12-year-old girl who finds a kitten. ..."
 Danielewski expected the series to take him over a decade to complete.
 The first installment, The Familiar, Volume 1: One Rainy Day in May, was released on May 12, 2015.
 Volume 2: Into the Forest was released on October 27, 2015, Volume 3: Honeysuckle and Pain was published on June 14, 2016, Volume 4: Hades was released February 7, 2017, and Volume 5: Redwood completed Season One when it was released on October 31, 2017.
 On February 2, 2018, Danielewski announced via a Facebook post that The Familiar had been paused, saying "I must agree with Pantheon that for now the number of readers is not sufficient to justify the cost of continuing."

 In a September, 2017 interview on KCRW's Bookworm, Danielewski said the following when discussing The Familiar as it relates to the progression of literature: